skraymo1/sk-web-app/README.md

     response.Value = result.Result.Trim();
     return Results.Json(response);
 ```
-Start the application (debug start or dotnet run) and the service should be ready.
+Start the application (Start or "dotnet run" from the terminal) and the service should be ready.

 From Postman, ask the service for a joke
 ![inital post](images/postman1.jpg)